nopSolutions/nopCommerce-Docs/user-guide/installing/installation-guide/index.md

 >
 > 1. Ensure that your application pool is set to Integrated mode
 >
-> 1. If you want to completely reset a nopCommerce site to its default settings, you can delete the `Settings.txt` file from App_Data directory.
+> 1. If you want to completely reset a nopCommerce site to its default settings, you can delete the `dataSettings.json` (`Settings.txt` for  nopCommerce 3.90 or below version) file from App_Data directory.
 When using IIS you might want to read this article.

 ## See also